 Parts of the project currently in process:

-- Improve public amenities including toilets, seating, embankments and entranceways
+- Improve public amenities including toilets, fences and entranceways

 The original document developed for this project is available to view.
 See: The Basin Reserve – Our village green in the heart of the coolest little Capital.